coltonhurst/trpl/trpl-notes.md

 Variables are immutable by default.
 To make a mutable variable, add the reserved word `mut`.
 Example: `let mut foo = 5;`

 References are immutable by default.

+Rust allows you to "shadow" variables.

+> This feature is often used in situations in which you want to convert a value from one type to another type.
+Shadowing lets us reuse the guess variable name rather than forcing us to create two unique variables, such as guess_str and guess for example.

 ## Functions